chreliot/senate-howto/main.md

 ## What rules govern the Senate?

-The University Senate is established and primarily governed by [Faculty Statute VII, “The University Senate”][FS].
-A current copy of all the Statutes including FS VII is linked and available on the [Senate website][Sen].
+The University Senate is established and primarily governed by [Faculty Statute VII, “The University Senate.”][FS] A current copy of all the Statutes including FS VII is linked here and available on the [Senate website][Sen].

 The Senate's [By-laws][bylaws] (thus titled) mostly concern its individual committees, though Section I ("General") also lists a handful of broader rules.